Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 310: Style: Configure CI for data model to resolve issue. at 2025-08-26 17:43:16
 * Commit 311: Refactor: Fix bug in UI to align with standards. at 2025-08-28 12:36:20
 * Commit 312: Fix: Refactor code in data model for better readability. at 2025-09-01 11:07:04
+* Commit 313: CI: Update documentation for workflow to align with standards. at 2025-09-01 15:14:16